 Ah, Spring!
 It’s that time of year again.
 Time to open the windows, let the fresh air in and toss your old stuff out.
 It’s amazing how much ‘stuff’ we all can hold on to and accumulate over time, hoping we’ll use it for another day.
 Instead, they end up collecting dust and you feel bad giving it all away because you feel like you’d be throwing away all the hard-earned money that you initially spent amassing your piles of junk.
 But it’s also not doing you any good just sitting there.
 You may as well try selling it and unlock hidden money.

 So where do you turn to?

-Sure, there’s always a garage sale if you need to move a lot of stuff fast, but it can be a lot of work for very little money and I’m not keen of buyers coming directly to my house.
+Sure, there’s always a garage sale if you need to move a lot of stuff fast, but it can be a lot of work for very little money and I’m not keen on buyers coming directly to my house.
 So I started selling online.
 And it’s not as complicated as one may think.
-While I’ve had some successes with both Amazon and eBay, as I’m starting to clear all my old stuff, there’s two services I always turn to: Kijiji and Craigslist.
+While I’ve had some successes with both Amazon and eBay, as I’m starting to clear all my old stuff, there are two services I always turn to Kijiji and Craigslist.